vfarcic/devops24/manuscript/07-jenkins-cdp.md

 open "http://$JENKINS_ADDR/job/go-demo-3/configure"
 ```

-Please replace the existing code with the content of the [cdp-jenkins-deploy.groovy Gist](https://gist.github.com/3657e7262b65749f29ddd618cf511d72).
+If you are **NOT using minishift**, please replace the existing code with the content of the [cdp-jenkins-deploy.groovy Gist](https://gist.github.com/3657e7262b65749f29ddd618cf511d72).

+If you are using **minishift**, please replace the existing code with the content of the [cdp-jenkins-deploy-oc.groovy Gist](https://gist.github.com/1a490bff0c90b021e3390a66dd75284e).

 The additions to the pipeline are as follows.